justinmeiners/classic-colors/README.md

 	brew install xquartz

-Make sure you restart otherwise you will get an error:
+If you just installed XQuartz for the first time make sure you restart otherwise you will get an error:

 	Error: Can't open display.